 Wide Area Networks (WANs) operate over serial links.
 A serial link is one that transmits and receives digitized signal one bit at a time.
 Serial links using modems typically offer 56Kbps.
 Compare a serial link with that of a parallel link.
 An example of parallel link is printer connection over parallel cable.
 A printer receives several bits at a time and processes them all.
 A parallel line is typically used for connecting your monitor, printer, and CDROM drive.
 Parallel links run over over a very short distances.

 Within serial links, there are two types:

 Asynchronous serial links: These are widely used for connecting to Internet using your dial-up modem.
-Asynchronous link is normally used for low
+Asynchronous link is normally used for low speed communications.

 Synchronous serial links: Synchronous links, as the name suggests use clocking to transmit or receive data.
 A clock signal is required for transmitting or receiving synchronous data.

 The clock signal may be transmitted separately, or could be derived from the received signal.
 In either case, the clock signals are used for receiving the data.

 Synchronous links can operate at very high speeds.
 SDLC, and HDLC are examples of synchronous link protocols.

 Disclaimer: Simulationexams.com is not affiliated with any certification vendor, and Sim-Ex™ Practice Exams are written independently by SimulationExams.com and not affiliated or authorized by respective certification providers.
 Sim-Ex™ is a trade mark of SimulationExams.com or entity representing Simulationexams.com.CCNA™ is a trademark of Cisco® systems